04 Mar Coronavirus (COVID-19): Some things to know

 - Respiratory moistening tea (equal parts Marshmallow root, Slippery elm bark, and Licorice root)

-- ‣ A note on Elderberry (syrup, extract): Elderberry is best used preventatively in cold and flu season, however, it is not appropriate when you are actually sick or “coming down with something.”
+- A note on Elderberry (syrup, extract): Elderberry is best used preventatively in cold and flu season, however, it is not traditionally used when you are actually sick or “coming down with something.”
 Elderberry mounts an immune response, which activates your own defenses but this can go on over-drive if your body is already fighting something.
-I do not recommend taking elderberry at any sign of illness.
+Herbalists go back and forth on this; I simply do not recommend taking elderberry after illness has taken place.
+There are so many other options available, including allowing your body’s defenses to do what it’s designed to do.

 - Vitamin C (IV, liposomal, food based – e.g., rosehips, camu camu, etc)